 “It is simply no longer possible to believe much of the clinical research that is published, or to rely on the judgment of trusted physicians or authoritative medical guidelines.
 I take no pleasure in this conclusion, which I reached slowly and reluctantly over my two decades as an editor of The New England Journal of Medicine.” —Marcia Angell, MD

 And now we see an example of a study possibly (I said “possibly”) used to prove a President wrong.
+Even The Guardian finds it suspicious!
 How else would they keep us from a readily-available, inexpensive, safe drug for Covid-19?

 How else would they drive the masses to hoping and praying for a Covid vaccine for which they have complete indemnity (legal immunity) and stand to rake in billions?
 Covid-19 Has Turned Public Health Into a Lethal, Patient-Killing Experimental Endeavor

 Since its May 22, 2020, publication in The Lancet medical journal, the study that concluded that hydroxychloroquine was linked to a higher risk of death among some COVID-19 patients has come under sustained criticism.
 Days after its publication, an open letter by 182 signatories was sent to The Lancet’s head editor Richard Horton and the now-retracted study’s authors asking for answers to several questions surrounding data integrity.
 [At the time, the authors stood by their conclusions — namely, that hydroxychloroquine does not to appear to be effective against the viral infection.]

 At the center of much of the controversy is a dodgy company called Surgisphere.

 The Lancet has now recently posted an update on its Twitter page stating the following:

 The Lancet paper that halted global trials of hydroxychloroquine for Covid-19 because of fears of increased deaths has been retracted after a Guardian investigation found inconsistencies in the data.